 In 2006, Florida's governor signed into law legislation that allows for the issuance of a certification for a Certificate of Birth Resulting in Stillbirth.
 This law, section 382.0085, Florida Statutes, is known as Katherine's Law.
 Florida is the 14th state to implement such a law.

 County offices cannot issue this certificate.
-Please contact the Office of Vital Statistics website or call (904) 359-6900 for more information.
+Please contact the Bureau of Vital Statistics website or call (904) 359-6900 ext 9000 for more information.

 Putative Father Registry

 The purpose of the Putative Father Registry is to permit a man alleging to be the biological father of a child to assert his parentage, independent of the mother, and preserve his rights as a parent.